 Why was my manuscript rejected?

-Opening your first rejection letter is a shattering, life-sapping experience.
+Opening the first rejection for your manuscript is a shattering, life-sapping experience.
 Same again for your second.
 And your third.
 And so on.

 Tough though it is: if you aspire to be an author, rejected manuscripts are a fact of life.